ChalmersGU-data-structure-courses/dsabook/src/markdown/08-abstract-data-types/03-sets-and-maps.md

     a data structure for sets and maps where adding, removing and searching are all efficient.

--   In [Chapter @sec:hash-tables], we learn about *hash tables*, which can be even faster than search trees, under some circumstances.-
+-   In [Chapter @sec:hash-tables], we learn about *hash tables*, which can be even faster than search trees, under some circumstances.

 Search trees and hash tables are the main ways that sets and maps are implemented in practice.
 Almost every programming language provides sets and maps as a built-in feature, based on one of these technologies.